 By 8 weeks of age, puppies have memory of other individuals, and by 11 weeks, play patterns with others is based on size and activity level and previous history with those individuals.

 The peak of socialization for other dogs, animals and people is about 9 weeks since interactions at this time may have a bigger effect than any other time of the dog’s life.
-From here, the socialization window starts closing.
+From here, the socialization window starts closing Puppies are also in the middle of a fear period at this stage.

 Studies show that pups removed from litter younger than 8 weeks are much more likely to develop dog to dog aggression when they are adults.
-In addition, they often become over attached to human, suspicious of strangers, protective of the person, and develop separation anxiety compared to puppies who stayed with the litter.
+In addition, they often become over attached to human, suspicious of strangers, protective of the person, and develop separation anxiety compared to puppies who stayed with the litter after this.

 By 12 weeks, the socialization period is closing quickly.
-Pups may start avoiding people, animals, objects they have never seen before.
+Pups may start avoiding people, animals, or objects they have never seen before.
 It is worth noting that dogs that are removed from human or dog socialization after 12 weeks lose the benefits over time.
-For this reason, it is important to continue with socialization with people, animals, locations etc to 8 months or more. =16pxDogs raised in kennels to 12 weeks then in a house showed avoidance or aggression to people they did not know as adults.
+For this reason, it is important to continue with socialization with people, animals, locations etc to 8 months or more.
+For example, pups raised in kennels until 12 weeks of age then brought into a house as adults, showed avoidance or aggression to people they did not know.

 Onset of fear period varies for different dogs.
 At 4-8 months the puppy becomes the equivalent of a teenager and forgets everything you taught him, yet he starts exploring the world more independently.
-A growth spurt accompanied by hormonal stages cause them to act unpredictably.
-At this point, physical or psychological trauma can be long term as it has a huge impact on the puppy.
+A growth spurt accompanied by hormonal stages and different parts of brain developing before others cause them to act unpredictably.
+At this point, physical or psychological trauma has a huge impact on the puppy and can be long term.
 This is not a good time to rehome a puppy nor is it a good time to have one spayed or neutered.
+Yet, this is when many find themselves in a shelter.

-As an adolescent and adult dog, it takes much longer for the dog to be desensitized to these people events and objects.
+As an adolescent and adult dog, it takes much longer for a dog to be desensitized to these people events and objects.
 Further, If their experience is negative the dog may never be comfortable with them.
-In the case of environmentally modified behaviors based on genetics, once turned on it may never be able to be turned off.
-An example of this would be allowing the dog to chase a rabbit, and in the process turning on epigenetic's for hunting.
+In the case of environmentally modified behaviors based on genetics (epi-genetics), once a gene is turned on, it may never be able to be turned off.
+An example of this would be allowing the dog to chase a rabbit, and in the process turning on the hunting gene.
 Good service dogs have a low prey drive to make this less likely to happen in this individual.

 Here is an article that explains the neuroscience behind brain development.